mickmag/comgateDemo/README.md

 ## Run with ngrok

 To get public URL use ngrok.
-Use the ngrok in your Comgate account to configure retrieve for /status and /result pages.
+Use the ngrok URL in your Comgate account to configure retrieve for /status and /result pages.

 ```bash
 ngrok http 4567